mertcanoncul0/GuessMyNumber/README.md

 # Tricks

-"Escape" and "Enter" keyword used
+You can use "Escape" and "Enter" keyword

 # Game Photo